leovitornavarro/Programando_em_R/README.md

 # Programando_em_R

-Lessons from 'R Programming' translated by Leo Vitor Navarro
+Lessons from the 'R Programming' course translated to Portuguese by Leo Vitor Navarro